jpaulm/drawfbp/README.md

 In addition, the Excise function has changed a little, so the interaction will not be exactly as shown in the video (video #5)

-Running DrawFBP
+Running DrawFBP (2)
 ----
 DrawFBP can be executed directly by executing its jar file, but, as of v2.15.10, it needs the 2D geometry jar file.
 The combination is called a "fat jar" file - before v2.18.1, the jar name contained `all-`; from v2.18.1 on, the `all-` has been dropped.
-You can download DrawFBP from Maven (search for DrawFBP).

 DrawFBP requires Java 1.7 or later.